Location: The Tabago Cays, St Vincent and the Grenadines

 Not that any day aboard Ocean Star is ever dull, but today was an especially busy one.
 We got off to an early start with a 6 am wake up so we could be underway cruising out by 7.
 Another sail training vessel, a schooner by the name of Wylde Swan, had also spent the night by Sandy Island.
 As we both simultaneously weighed anchor and set sail, I couldn’t help but think they must also be distracted by checking us out as we did them.

-Our aim for the day was to arrive in the long-awaited for Tobago Cays, however, we made a quick stop at Union Island, the southernmost of the St Vincent Grenadines.
-There I quickly cleared us into St Vincent and the Grenadines and Tina, with Mari, Margaret, and Dan in tow, ran about to various fruit stands, meat packers, and grocery stores, provisioning for the coming days.
+Our aim for the day was to arrive in the long-awaited Tobago Cays.
+However, we made a quick stop at Union Island, the southernmost of the St Vincent Grenadines.
+There I quickly cleared us into St Vincent and the Grenadines, and Tina, with Mari, Margaret, and Dan in tow, ran about to various fruit stands, meat packers, and grocery stores, provisioning for the coming days.
 Each came back with stories of the friendly people and strange fruit and veg they had encountered.

 We finished the night off with a Seamanship class on safety and safety equipment before everyone crashed into bed in happy exhaustion.